afcondon/purescript-d3v6/README.md

 # purescript-d3v6
-Taking yet another run at this problem - armed with IxMonad this time
+Taking yet another run at this problem - armed with IxMonad this time, if necessary.

 (see other repos in my GitHub for notes and previous attempts)